 Accelerating Postsecondary Attainment

-The new High Schools That Work model redesigns the senior year of high school to give college-ready students a head start on a credential or degree and help struggling students enter postsecondary programs without the need for remediation.
+SREB encourages high schools and technology centers that adopt Making Schools Work to redesign the senior year of high school to give college-ready students a head start on a credential or degree and help struggling students enter postsecondary programs without the need for remediation.

 Ready for College?
 The Accelerated Option

-In the new HSTW model, college-ready seniors take high-quality dual enrollment courses that allow them to graduate with up to 30 credits toward an associate or bachelor’s degree.
+College-ready seniors take dual enrollment courses that allow them to graduate with up to 30 credits toward an associate or bachelor’s degree.

 Dual enrollment courses are taught by qualified high school teachers or college faculty using college syllabi, exams and materials at the high school, on a college campus or online.
 Courses are also taught on the college schedule, with time built in for labs, internships or capstone experiences.